From zero to _start in detail

 grows, and as we split our code into packages, and use external packages,

-it's much nicer to let Cargo handle calling rustc
+it's much nicer to let Cargo handle calling rustc rather than doing it by

 hand.